- On This Page

 - Respiratory illnesses, such as chronic obstructive pulmonary disease.

-How Do I File for Workers’ Comp?
+How Do I File for Workers’ Comp in Harrisonburg?

 When you are hurt on the job, tell your employer right away about the accident.
 Although you have 30 days to do this, you should notify your employer immediately so your benefits are not delayed.
 You should also complete and file a form, which is called Workers’ Compensation Commission’s Claim for Benefits.